thebigfilecom/thebigfile-com-dev/submodules/motoko/doc/overview-slides.md

 ### Motivation and Goals

-A simple, useful language for the BigFile (IC)
+A simple, useful language for the BigFile (BIG)

 * Familiar syntax
 * Safe by default
 * Incorporating ~~actor~~ *canister* model
-* Seamless integration of IC features
+* Seamless integration of BIG features
 * Making most of present and future WebAssembly

 ### Key Design Points